data-gymnasia/courses/content/programming-in-python/content.md

 ::: .exercise
 **Exercise**
 Add more features to the function **{code.language-python}track_modifier** to modify playlists in ways that you find interesting or desirable.
+In the answer box below, describe what you did and add code snippets as you see fit.
 :::

     .quill#editor2